 By contrast, Arizona does not have guidelines for mailing its membership meeting notices.
 They also don’t require that boards post the meeting twice.
 Arizona legislature does dictate that boards do post somewhere reasonable (newsletter, community posting, email, etc.) at least 48 hours in advance.

 For a board meeting to take place, a quorum of the board must be present.
 Boards always need a quorum to conduct association business.

 A quorum is the board’s minimum number of voting members.
 Typically, a quorum constitutes a majority of a board’s board members, but state law and the HOA’s governing documents can also impose their own requirements.

-What if you are traveling, and can’t attend the meeting in person, but still want to call-in to make quorum?
+What if you are traveling, and can’t attend the meeting in person, but still want to call in to make a quorum?
 Some states allow board members to attend via phone, email, etc. Whether or not you can utilize electronic means of attending for quorum purposes depends on your state legislature and governing documents.

 Special Board Meeting

 Another common type of board meeting is a special board meeting.
 A special board meeting is very similar to a regular board meeting.
 The primary difference is that boards won’t hold special board meetings at a regularly scheduled time and place.

 So, if there isn’t much of a difference between a special meeting or a regular meeting, why would you hold a special meeting?
 The purpose of special board meetings is to address association business that needs resolution before the next regularly scheduled board meeting.